-Semester at Sea has hit a waitlist for Spring 2020.
-Please contact Maria Papapietro (email@example.com) with any questions.
+This program has been cancelled for Spring 2021.
+Please contact Maria Papapietro at email@example.com with any questions.

 About the Program